Kxrochi/Kxrochi/README.md

 - 👋 Hi, I’m @Kxrochi
 - 🌱 I’m currently studying as a Bachelor of Computer Science and im very interested in Quantum computing and AI/ML.
-- 💞️ I’m looking to collaborate on any beginner AI or Gaming projects
+-  I’m looking to collaborate on any beginner AI or Gaming projects
 - 📫 How to reach me? - kashyapchilakamarri@gmail.com
-- 😄 Pronouns: he/him

 <!---
 Kxrochi/Kxrochi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.